SowpatiLab/ONT_Methylation_Benchmarking/snakemake_pipelines/snakemake.md

     and for dorado:
         v4r1, v5r1, v5r3, v5.2r2 would be run individually for 5mCG
         whicl 5mC, 4mC and 6mA would not be run.

+#### Selecting which samples to run:
+Once the pod5 files are in the designated folder (mentioned in config.yaml), the "exps" key (on line 5) can be used to control which samples to be run.
+    eg:
+        pod5 folder strurture:
+            .
+            ├── Anabaena_WT_5kHz
+            ├── Ecoli_DM_5kHz
+            ├── Ecoli_DM_MSssI_5kHz
+            ├── Ecoli_WT_5kHz
+            ├── HP26695_WGA_5kHz
+            ├── HP26695_WT_5kHz
+            ├── HPJ99_WT_5kHz
+            └── Tdenticola_WT_5kHz

+        for this setup, to run all the samples, the exps value has to be populated like so:

+            exps: [Anabaena_WT,Ecoli_DM, Ecoli_DM_MSssI, Ecoli_WT, HP26695_WGA, HP26695_WT, HPJ99_WT, Tdenticola_WT]

+            These are the names of the pod5 folders excluding the '_5kHz' part.
+            To limit the number of samples run, you can remove the values that you dont want to be processed from the list.

+            exps: [Ecoli_DM, Ecoli_WT]
+            here only Ecoli_DM and Ecoli_WT will be processed.

 ## Running the Snakemake workflow